litepresence/BitShares-Shorting-Attack-Avenger/README.md

 **3) USER INPUT TO BOT**

-and considers user input upper and lower bound percent buffer above the MCR
+It then considers user input upper and lower bound percent buffer above the MCR:

     buffer_max  # maximum collateral held above mcr in percent terms buffer_min  # minimum likewise

-such that:
+Such that:

     (1 < buffer_min < buffer_max < 10)

 **4) STATE MACHINE**

-if the price gets out of bounds collateral is brought back to
+If the price gets out of bounds collateral is brought back to:

     buffer_mid  # halfway between user defined buffer_max and buffer_min coeffs of MCR

 **5) NORMALIZING**

-all amounts are converted from graphene to human readable and rounded to 6 sig figures
+All amounts are converted from graphene to human readable and rounded to 6 sig figures

 **6) API**

-the result is stored as a easy to navigate list of positions each position dictionary contains an "id" and 3 sub dicts:
+The result is stored as a easy to navigate list of positions each position dictionary contains an "id" and 3 sub dicts:

     [collateral, debt, price]

-this is the hocus pocus which makes automated dex collateral management possible by exposing a human compatible api to the borrower:
+This is the hocus pocus which makes automated dex collateral management possible by exposing a human compatible list of dictionaries, of pertinent loan data, to the borrower:

 ```
     [                               # list of nested position dictionaries